Konadu-Akwasi-Akuoko/A-Common-Sense-Guide-to-Data-Structures-And-Algorithms--Book-Summary/README.md

 ![Alt text](Assets/PNG/Chapter6/insertion_sort_2.png)

-If the value to the left of the gap is greater than the temporary variable, we shift that value to the right:
+If the **value to the left of the gap is greater than the temporary variable, we shift that value to the right**:

 ![Alt text](Assets/PNG/Chapter6/insertion_sort_3.png)

-As we shift values to the right, inherently the gap moves leftward.
-As soon as we encounter a value that is lower than the temporarily removed value, or we reach the left end of the array, this shifting phase is over.
+**As we shift values to the right, inherently the gap moves leftward.
+As soon as we encounter a value that is lower than the temporarily removed value, or we reach the left end of the array, this shifting phase is over.**

 - We then insert the temporarily removed value into the current gap: